alifhasnain/Check-internet-connection-Android/README.md

 # Check-internet-connection-Android

-Bellow Class will handle internet connection availablit in background.
-Just create the instance of this class as global variable.
-Then add
+Bellow Class will handle internet connection availability in background.
+Create the instance of this class in your activity class as a global variable.

+### CheckInternetConnection.java
 ```java
 import android.os.Handler;
 import android.os.Looper;